SistaGod: Plot

 Days later, Mari becomes pregnant.
-The mother, after hearing this shocking news, threatens to fling herself off the top of a waterfall located near her hometown.
+After learning of this, her mother threatens to fling herself off the top of a waterfall located near her hometown.
 Instead, she designs a Baby Doll costume for her daughter to wear.
 The Baby Doll, in Carnival mythology, is a teenage girl dressed in all white who wears a white mask to hide her shame for being pregnant at such an early age.
 Now in costume, Mari has adopted a new persona - SistaGod.

-One day, Mari has a dream in which she is wearing the Baby Doll costume (which she wears throughout the rest of the film) and “floating through the trees”.
+One day, Mari has a dream in which she is wearing the Baby Doll costume and “floating through the trees”.
 Her adopted grandmother floats with her, followed by her father, and the televangelist who has his arms outstretched with a Bible in his left hand.
-All four of them are now aligned, still floating.
 The dream ends, and Mari is shown walking away from the waterfall.
 Her mother arrives afterwards, walking towards it.
 She capsizes her head face down in the pool, with her hands outstretched, and drowns herself.
 The next day, Mari rushes to her father's home to tell him about her mother's death.
 Days later, he visits her grave.
 Mari arrives in the night, leaving candles to illuminate the tombstone.
 She then remembers her mother telling her that she will return to Earth in fire.

-The next morning, a Carnival procession begins.
-This is the day before the Apocalypso – the end of humanity.
-All the participants are dressed as traditional Carnival characters such as Burrokeets, Bats, Midnight Robbers, Bookmen, Dame Lorraines and the bizarre Blue Devils.
-As a child, Mari could not take part in Carnival, but can only watch in fear and awe.
-On this day, she is simply observing the festivities.
-The celebrations become more intense and more frightening as the Blue Devils enter.
-Realizing that the end is near, Mari asks a nearby Bookman(who is holding a book containing names of souls going to Hell) if there is any room there for the rest of humanity.
+The next morning, the day before the Apocalypso, a Carnival procession begins.
+All the participants are dressed as traditional Carnival characters such as Burrokeets, Bats, Midnight Robbers, Bookmen, Dame Lorraines and Blue Devils.
+As a child, Mari could not take part in Carnival, but could only watch in fear and awe.
+Mari is now observing the celebrations as they become more intense and more frightening as the Blue Devils enter.
+Realizing that the end is near, Mari asks a nearby Bookman (who is holding a book containing names of souls going to Hell) if there is any room there for the rest of humanity.
 He tells her that Hell is currently overpopulated.
 Night creeps in and the Blue Devils continue their ranting and raving.
 The Apocalypso then begins.

 The next morning, Mari is seen standing near a wall.
 The entire wall is scribbled with names.
 She is the human survivor of the Apocalypso and begins to walk through the empty streets.
 She assumes that the gods are the only other survivors, as she passes a gigantic statue of the Hindu monkey-god Hanuman.

 She continues to walk aimlessly until she sits down in front of a tree.
-She is in pain, as her water just broke.
-She gives birth, as is symbolized by a light (similar to the one that illuminated her mouth during the exorcism) between her legs.
-The screen fades to black, with the words “The End of the Beginning” being shown.
-These words fade, after which we hear the crying of Mari's newborn child.
+Her water breaks and she gives birth, as is symbolized by a light (similar to the one that illuminated her mouth during the exorcism) between her legs.
+The screen fades to black, with the words “The End of the Beginning” being shown as Mari's newborn child cries.